-You can look for lost items and bring found items to the Lost-and-found Box located just outside the toddler room (Uptown) or in individual classrooms (Downtown).
+You can look for lost items and bring found items to the Lost-and-found Box located in each classroom.
 Please note that we are not responsible for lost personal property.
 We recommend labeling all clothes and personal items with your child's name.